 Lovecraft Country is a new prestige drama horror series that will be coming to HBO later this year.
 Executive produced by Jordan Peele, the series draws its inspiration from the novel by Matt Ruff and the world of renowned weird fiction author H.P.
 Lovecraft.
 It follows a man on a road trip across 1950s America in search of his missing father.
 Along the way, he and his companions encounter both the human evils of racism in the United States, and monstrous beings straight out of one of Lovecraft’s stories.

 For horror fans everywhere, this chilling adaptation is a dream—or rather, the best kind of nightmare—come true.
-As of May 1st, we now have the first official Lovecraft Country trailer [see below]!
-Forbes also reports that the series is set to release sometime in August 2020.
-Alas, a premiere date has yet to be announced, so there are still so many questions we have about the upcoming series.
+While we now know the series is set to premiere on Sunday, August 16th, there are still so many questions we have about the upcoming series.
 As we anticipate the show’s release, we’re sharing the scoop on what we do know so far about Lovecraft Country.

 What is Lovecraft Country based on?